 Dr. Betty A. Rosa has launched HomeBase8T

 Community School District 8, Bronx, NY believes that parental involvement is one of the keys that will open doors of opportunity for our students and their families.
-To this end Superintendent, Dr. Betty A. Rosa has launched HomeBase8.
+To this end Superintendent, Dr. Betty A. Rosa has launched HomeBase8™.
 The cornerstones of HB8 are:

-1. placing a new Apple iMac computer into the home of every District 8
+1. placing a new Apple iMac computer into the home of every

-2. free, comprehensive training for parents (prior to receiving the computer)
+2. free, comprehensive training for parents (prior to receiving

 3. the creation of our HB8 web site

-which includes up-to- date, school-based information, resources of interest
+which includes up-to- date, school-based information, resources of

-WebQuest model http://edweb.sdsu.edu/webquest/webquest.html
+utilize Bernie Dodge's WebQuest model

 Below is an article I wrote for EdTech News (Oct/Nov '99) describing HB8's mission and goals.